Ianfeather/ianfeather.co.uk/blog/source/_posts/2015-01-12-what-we-would-change-about-rizzo.markdown

 <h2 id="are-you-using-a-component-api-like-rizzo" class="blog-subtitle">Are you using a component API like Rizzo?</h2>

-If so I would love to hear about it!
+If so I'd be keen to hear about it!
 Have you made any changes similar to the above which others could learn from?